 - Number of investors: 299

-Development of new methodologies and research literature to address the specific needs of emerging markets stakeholders.
+Finally, 2DII is devising new methodologies and research literature to address the specific needs of emerging markets stakeholders.
 Most recently, we published several new reports on the use of climate scenario analysis by financial institutions in Latin America.
-Together, the reports provide critical evidence to policy makers, supervisory authorities, investors, and banks on the need to quantify, manage, and disclose climate-related risks.
+Together, the reports provide critical evidence to policymakers, supervisory authorities, investors, and banks on the need to quantify, manage, and disclose climate-related risks.

-- The first report focuses on the five largest financial markets in the region (Argentina, Brazil, Chile, Colombia, & Mexico).
+- This report focuses on the five largest financial markets in the region (Argentina, Brazil, Chile, Colombia, & Mexico).
 Using the PACTA climate scenario analysis methodology and proxy metrics, the report highlights the extent to which both banks and investors could be potentially exposed to transition risks.

-- Written in partnership with FASECOLDA, the second report uses the PACTA methodology to analyze the Colombian insurance sector’s listed equity and corporate bond portfolios (total AuM: US$14.9 billion).
+- Written in partnership with FASECOLDA, this report uses the PACTA methodology to analyze the Colombian insurance sector’s listed equity and corporate bond portfolios (total AuM: US$14.9 billion).
 In 2021, 2DII will continue its partnership with FASECOLDA, to monitor progress and to apply a stress-testing tool that will help model the losses associated with transition risks.

 Funding information: This program receives funding from the International Climate Initiative of the German Ministry of Environment.
 The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) supports this initiative on the basis of a decision adopted by the German Bundestag.
-Other components of this program are funded by the Inter-American Development Bank, UK PACT Colombia, and the UK PACT Green Recovery Challenge Fund.
+Other components of this program are funded by the Inter-American Development Bank, UK PACT Malaysia, the UK PACT Green Recovery Challenge Fund, and UK PACT Colombia.